jsmoriss/jsm-show-order-meta/readme.txt

 == Description ==

-The JSM Show Order Metadata for WooCommerce HPOS plugin displays order meta keys and their unserialized values in a metabox at the bottom of the HPOS order editing page.
+The JSM Show Order Metadata for WooCommerce HPOS plugin displays order meta keys and unserialized values in a metabox at the bottom of the WooCommerce HPOS order and WooCommerce Subscriptions editing pages.

 Note that if you're NOT using WooCommerce HPOS (High-Performance Order Storage), available since WooCommerce v8.2, then your WooCommerce orders are post objects and you should use the [JSM Show Post Metadata](https://wordpress.org/plugins/jsm-show-post-meta/) plugin instead.